therevoltingx/zk-audience-segments/README.md

 ### zkSNARK
 A zkSNARK is a specific type of cryptographic proof that we can use to prove inclusion of a segment id without revealing any of the ids.

-The zkSNARK proof is built by the browser to include the list of acceptable segment ids by the industry.
+The zkSNARK proof is built by the browser to include the list of user segment ids.

 The circuit is stored in a publicly accessible way such as a blockchain.
 The circuit is basically a contract of what segment ids are targetable.